 suitable for modular buildings unless done as a hybrid project using a combination of

-modular construction and other site construction techniques for the appropriate spaces.
+modular and other site construction techniques for the appropriate spaces.

-For architects, developers, and owners alike, modular construction can meet the
+For architects, developers, and owners alike, commercial modular buildings can meet the

 sophisticated design and construction expectations to rival that of site-built facilities.
 By

 choosing the use of off-site construction early in the project planning phase, the building